drewharvey/vaadin-multi-app-jwt-authentication/README.md

 # Vaadin Multi-App JWT SSO Example
 A demo showing a custom JWT-based SSO approach for Vaadin apps, of different versions, running on the same domain.
-This demo includes a Vaadin 24 and Vaadin 8 app, both using the same JWT token for SSO.
-If your apps are all newer versions of Vaadin, there are much easier solutions (see below).
+This demo includes a Vaadin 24 and Vaadin 8 app.
+If your apps are all newer versions of Vaadin, there are much easier solutions (see [Recommended SSO Alternatives](#recommended-sso-alternatives)).

 ## Disclaimer
 **This is not a production-ready solution.**  This is a simple example to demonstrate how to implement a custom JWT-based SSO for Vaadin apps.
 It is recommended to use a commercial SSO solution like [Vaadin SSO Kit](https://vaadin.com/docs/latest/tools/sso) for production.
 This implementation has not been tested to the same degree as the official Vaadin SSO Kit, or other commercial SSO solutions.